 January , 2010

 Cheesman Dam, located at 6,842 feet of elevation, is a primary reservoir for Denver Water who provides the potable water to Denver, CO and surrounding areas.
 Completed in 1905, it was built by Italian master masons using finely set and mortared granite blocks.
 Cheesman was a technological masterpiece and landmark of civil engineering for decades to come.

 The Upstream Control Project, Phase 1, encompassed the replacement of three internal gate valves with new hydraulic slide gates located on the upstream face of the dam.
 The first step was to upgrade the existing Auxiliary, Mid and Low Level outlets, located at 60′, 150′, and 200′ deep respectively.

-Diver’s worked off of 80-foot by 80-foot sectional barge platform on the reservoir.
-Due to the depth and the amount of work required a combination of surface and saturation diving was utilized.
-The Auxiliary level work was done using surface supplied air while the mid and low level outlet work was done using saturation diving.
+Divers worked from an 80-foot by 80-foot sectional barge platform on the reservoir.
+Due to the depth and the amount of work required, a combination of surface and saturation diving was utilized.
+The Auxiliary Level work was done using surface supplied air while the Mid and Low Level outlet work was done using saturation diving.

-The new valves are operated from a new control structure built on the crest of the dam.
+The new valves for the upstream control project are operated from a new control structure built on the crest of the dam.
 This structure houses the hydraulic pump unit and controls which operate the valves.
 To connect the hydraulic tubing to the valves, holes were drilled from the crest of the dam, exiting into the reservoir next to the gate locations.
-Hydraulic tubing was installed into the holes and secured in place with grout,connecting the controls on the surface to the individual valves.
+Hydraulic tubing was installed into the holes and secured in place with grout, connecting the controls on the surface to the individual valves.